Arndok/Skytree/README.md

 ### Basic example

-Here's how you would set up a character in a space:
+Setting up a controllable character in a blank space:

 ```Python
 #######################################